Void-Audio/VOID-VST3-Project-Generator/README.md

 From here it acts exactly like the old generator and even remembers your preferences/paths.
 Takes a lot longer to build but its worth it.

 Definitely unlink or remove all the libraries you aren't using so you dont compile a ton of bloatware.
-If you really don't want something in the project, just folder from the \script\cmake\templates folder in the Project Generator, and then edit script\cmake\templates\vst3plugin_folder\CMakeLists.txt.in to remove the linking to the associated libary, then rebuild the Project Generator.
+If you really don't want something in the project, just delete the folder from the \script\cmake\templates in the Project Generator Root, then edit script\cmake\templates\vst3plugin_folder\CMakeLists.txt.in to remove the linking to the associated libary, then rebuild the Project Generator.

 ## LicenseSpring Notes